lambdaclass/aleo_lambda_blockchain/README.md

 #### Credits
 As in SnarkVM and, by extension, SnarkOS, this project relies on a special `credits.aleo` program to handle all operations with the official aleo currency.
 While this program has special treatment, in this case it differs from SnarkVM in that its sourcecode is not embedded in the vm library nor its keys downloaded remotely.
 The file is assumed to be [available locally](./aleo/credits.aleo) when compiling the code and it can be modified as the rest of the codebase.
 It's assumed that the client and the ABCI application will have been compiled with the same version of the credits source code.

 The credits program defines a [credits record](https://github.com/lambdaclass/aleo-consensus/blob/7cbaea3d43589804c34e1b7dce9a1b13025ce09a/aleo/credits.aleo#L3-L5), which has an owner address and the amount of `gates` the record contains.
-The gates are the currency in aleo programs.
+The gates are the currency in Aleo programs.
 The program also exposes a few functions related to credits management, e.g. to transfer gates, combine or split records and to pay fees for transactions (see below).
 Those functions are, in turn, [exposed as subcommands](https://github.com/lambdaclass/aleo-consensus/blob/7cbaea3d43589804c34e1b7dce9a1b13025ce09a/src/client/commands.rs#L38-L118) in this project's CLI.

 The source code for the credits program from this repository, compared with the one in SnarkVM, introduces a new record type and a couple of extra functions specific for staking of credits through a validator.
 These will be discussed below.